PijushMandal-004/PijushMandal-004/README.md

-# 👋 Hi, I'm an Automation Workflow Developer,
+# 👋 Hi, I'm Pijush Mandal,

-I build **automation systems** using **Python,JavaScript,APIs, and workflow tools** to reduce manual work and solve real-world problems.
+**QA Automation Engineer | Playwright • TypeScript • Web3 • AI Automation**

 ---

 ## 🚀 What I Do

-- 🤖 Build automation scripts using Python,javascript
+I build scalable testing frameworks that catch bugs before production.
+I specialize in modern automation stacks (Playwright/TS) and bridge the gap between traditional QA and the decentralized web (Web3 Security).
+-
 - 🔗 Integrate and consume REST APIs
 - 🕸️ Scrape and structure data from the web
 - 🔄 Create automated workflows using n8n